-Mr Lucien Wong, SC, was appointed as the 9th Attorney-General of Singapore on 14 January 2017.
+Mr Lucien Wong, SC, was appointed the 9th Attorney-General of Singapore on 14 January 2017.
 Mr Wong graduated with a Bachelor of Laws (Honours) degree from the University of Singapore in 1978 and was admitted to the Singapore Bar in 1979.

 Mr Wong has more than 30 years of experience in legal practice, specialising in banking, corporate and financial services work.
 He has sat on several law review committees that reviewed amendments to Singapore Company and Securities Law.

-He was appointed Deputy Attorney-General and Senior Counsel on 19 December 2016 and assumed office as the Attorney-General of the Republic of Singapore on 14 January 2017.
+Mr Wong was appointed Deputy Attorney-General and Senior Counsel on 19 December 2016 and assumed office as the Attorney-General of the Republic of Singapore on 14 January 2017.